 top of page

 Sonya Collins is an independent journalist and editor, who covers health care, medicine, and biomedical research.
-She is a regular contributor to WebMDFortune, CURE, Genome, Pharmacy Today, and Yale Medicine.
-Her stories have also appeared in Scientific American, KHN's Georgia Health News, Family Circle, and publications served by the Georgia Public Health News Bureau.
+She is a regular contributor to WebMD, Fortune, CURE, Health Central, Pharmacy Today, and publications put out by AARP.
+Her stories have also appeared in Scientific American, KHN's Georgia Health News, and Family Circle.

-While earning an M.A. in Health & Medical Journalism at the University of Georgia, Sonya was selected for the summer internship as a writer at Yale Medicine Publications.
-She was also a three-time science writing fellow at research conferences sponsored by the National Academies of Science.
+Sonya holds an MA in Health & Medical Journalism from the University of Georgia and an MFA in Creative Writing from The New School.
 Her reporting has won awards for Excellence in Health Care Journalism from the Association of Health Care Journalists and a Robert G. Fenley Writing Award from the Association of American Medical Colleges.
+She was a finalist for an Atlanta Press Club 2024 Award of Excellence and earned an honorable mention in Folio’s 2016 Eddie Awards.

 Sonya Collins Headshot.jpg